 with the following coefficient

-To obtain bound-state solution of the quantum system under investigation, we must truncate the three terms recurrence relation such that the power series function (\ref{eq:a10}) becomes a finite degree polynomial.
-This truncation of power series is obtained by setting the coefficient $\mathcal{C}_{j+1}=0$ and $\mu=2\,j$ in the recurrence relation (\ref{eq:a17}) results the higher power coefficients of $s$ vanishes, that is, $\mathcal{C}_{j+2}=0$.
-In that case the power series becomes $\chi=\sum_{j=0}^{n}\,\mathcal{C}_{j}\,s^{j}$, a finite degree polynomial of degree $j$, and thus, the wave function (\ref{eq:a3}) is finite and well-behaved everywhere.
+To obtain bound-state solution of the quantum system under investigation, we must truncate the three-terms recurrence relation such that the power series function (\ref{eq:a10}) becomes a finite degree polynomial.
+This truncation of a power series is obtained by setting the conditions $\mathcal{C}_{j+1}=0$ and $\mu=2\,j$ in the recurrence relation (\ref{eq:a17}) results the higher power coefficients of $s$ vanishes, that is, $\mathcal{C}_{j+2}=0$ and so on.
+In that case, the power series becomes $\chi=\sum_{j=0}^{n}\,\mathcal{C}_{j}\,s^{j}$ becomes a finite degree polynomial of degree $j$, and thus, the wave function (\ref{eq:a3}) is finite and well-behaved everywhere.
 The truncating conditions are given by